How to succeed in the New Hospice Compare Era

 How do consumers find the quality of hospice care that best suits their needs?

-The Centers for Medicare & Medicaid Services (CMS) answered this question by unveiling its hospice comparison site, Hospice Compare, in August—and hospice providers should take careful note of how they are rated on the website.
+The Centers for Medicare & Medicaid Services (CMS) answered this question by unveiling its hospice comparison site, Hospice Compare.
+Hospice providers should take careful note of how they are rated on the website.

 The Hospice Compare website is designed to help consumers find a hospice agency by allowing them to compare providers based on the quality of care that they deliver to patients.